Comprehensive Tree Care Strategies for Urban Environments

 During the growing season, watering should be done once a week, with an approximate amount of 1 1/2 gallons of water per diameter inch of the trunk if the soil is dry.

 Deep, slow waterings should be given at the base of the tree to properly hydrate roots.
 It is advisable to water plants in the early morning or late evening.
-This would help reduce evaporation.
+This will help reduce evaporation.

 Mulching Techniques